 You Have the Right to Remain Silent

-Being pulled over is more or less the same as all police encounters when it comes to your right to remain silent.
+Being pulled over is more or less the same as all police encounters regarding your right to remain silent.
 The only information that you are required to provide is your license, registration, and insurance information.
-Past this basic information, all of which can be provided without speaking, you have the right to remain completely silent.
-That being said, however, remaining completely silent may make the situation unnecessarily tense.
-As such, it’s generally advisable to be polite and courteous while also taking care to not saying anything incriminating and politely refusing to answer any questions that you feel may lead to incriminating answers.
+Past this basic information, which you can supply without speaking, you have the right to remain completely silent.
+That being said, however, staying completely silent may make the situation unnecessarily tense.
+As such, it’s generally advisable to be polite and courteous while also taking care not to say anything incriminating and politely refusing to answer any questions that you feel may lead to incriminating answers.

 You DO NOT Have the Right to Stay in Your Car

-You Have a Right to Refuse Searches, But They May Still be Able to Search
+You Have a Right to Refuse Searches (But May Be Searched Anyway)

 Stay Calm, Be Polite

 It’s been said many times that you can’t talk your way out of a ticket, but you can certainly talk your way into one.
 Being polite and staying calm can help defuse the interaction between you and the police.
-If you suspect that the police are violating your civil rights, such as searching your car without consent, don’t get hostile because this will not help you at all.
-Simply take note of what they are doing so if and when you are charged with a crime, you can raise the defense that your civil rights were violated and possibly get the evidence being used against you suppressed.
+If you suspect that the police are violating your civil rights, such as searching your car without consent, don’t get hostile because this will not help you.
+Simply take note of what they are doing, so if you are charged with a crime, you can raise the defense that your civil rights were violated and possibly get the evidence being used against you suppressed.

-If you have been charged with some crime subsequent to a traffic stop or feel that your civil rights have been violated by the police during the course of a traffic stop, be sure to contact an experienced like the ones at Meldon Law.
+You may still have questions about Florida’s pullover laws.
+If you need more information, have been charged with a crime, or feel that the police have violated your civil rights during a traffic stop, be sure to contact our experienced Meldon Law attorneys so we can get started on your case.
 Contact us today at 800-373-8000.